 ‘You are sleeping at your friends’ houses a lot lately.
 Don’t you sleep at home anymore?’

 Suggest Seeking Help: Let them know that they are not alone and that there is help available.
 Recommend contacting the Vraagwijzer or their general practitioner, as they can guide them towards the appropriate support services.

 Do you need help talking to the other person?
 You can chat anonymously or call the Luisterlijn (Listening Line), a national foundation.
 The employee listens to your concerns or frustration and gives advice on what you can say or do.

 Is it time for action?

 Haven’t you got the energy (anymore) for a conversation?
 When you make rules, you help the other person to take action.
-Maybe you want someone to pay for groceries, or sleep with you no more than 3 nights a week.
-The Luisterijn can think along with you t which rules are best for your situation.
+Maybe you want someone to pay for groceries, or stays at your house for no more than 3 nights a week.
+The Luisterlijn can help you find out which rules are best for your situation.